Skip to main content

 Registering an agent with the Agents API gives you control over how agents are installed, versioned, and distributed.
 There are three common motivations: Fast, reliable installs.
 Every time a devbox starts, the agent needs to be ready.
 Downloading dependencies from external servers on every launch introduces latency and risk — package registries can be slow, rate-limited, or temporarily unavailable.
 Object-based agents solve this by bundling everything into a pre-packaged archive stored on Runloop, eliminating wide-area network traffic entirely.
 Git and package-based agents still fetch from upstream servers, but registering them as Runloop agents caches metadata and streamlines the install process.
 Explicit version control.
 You want to know exactly which version of an agent is running.
 Each source type supports this differently:

-• Git agents can pin to a specific branch, tag, or commit SHA via the ref field
+• Git agents can pin to a specific branch or tag via the ref field

 • npm/pip agents use standard lock files (package-lock.json, requirements.txt with pinned versions) to freeze the dependency tree